Garmin Watch: The Essential Beginner's Guide [2023 Edition]

 Sleep Score

 For instance, the Garmin sleep score provides detailed insights into your sleep quality, which is a vital aspect of recovery and overall health.
-You can also personalize your heart rate zones to match your fitness level and goals, enabling you to train more efficiently.
-Learn how to adjust these settings here.
+You can also personalize your heart rate zones to match your fitness level and goals, enabling you to train more efficiently. .

 Training Status